fbpx

 Jean-Marie Zihalirwa

-Jean-Marie Zihalirwa is a philanthropist and Entrepreneur with over 20 years in the development sector.
-Prior to this, he works as a senior planning, management, monitoring and evaluation advisor at GDI, Grenier pour le Développement Intégré organization.
+Jean-Marie Zihalirwa Kavali is a lifelong learner, philanthropist, and social entrepreneur with over 20 years of experience in the rural development sector.
+Previously, he served as a senior planning, management, and monitoring advisor at Grenier pour le Développement Intégré au Bushi, a community-based organization in Congo Kinshasa.
+Jean-Marie employs the theory of change approach to develop organizational and corporate strategic plans, project proposals, and results-oriented monitoring and evaluation systems.

 Emily Logiron Asekon